Mujahedin-e

 Just one month later, we discovered that Bob Ney had joined up with Trita Parsi and his newly-formed National Iranian-American Council.
 Here's how we announced the new marriage at the time:

-May 22, 2003: Exiles call for protest of
+May 22, 2003: Exiles call for protest

-lobbying group, the "National Iranian American Council," an apparent
+pro-Tehran lobbying group, the "National Iranian American

-successor to Housang Amirahmadi's American Iranian Council, plans to
+Council," an apparent successor to Housang Amirahmadi's American

-hold two meetings in California on May 30 and May 31, which have
+Iranian Council, plans to hold two meetings in California on May

-angered Iranian-Americans seeking to promote democracy in Iran.
-Among
+promote democracy in Iran.
+Among the announced speakers are U.S.

-CA).
-The opposition groups have called on supporters to protest the
+called on supporters to protest the pro-Tehran meetings at the

-pro-Tehran meetings at the following times and locations...
+following times and locations...

 Earlier FDI reports:

-1999: Fom the July issue of The Iran Brief.
-We carried an
+August 9, 1999: Fom the July issue of The Iran Brief.
+We carried an exclusive investigation exposing Mujahedin fund-raising in Holland, and recent MEK campaign to buy influence in the U.S. Congress.

 April 5, 1999: Mujahedin visa fraud ring.
 Exclusive: court documents filed in Los Angeles expose a massive alien smuggling ring and a document forgery shop apparently run by the opposition Mujahedin-e Khalq.
 Computer records seized at the MEK's document shop showed they had brought in 22,000 Iranians since 1983.

-letter in support of the MEK.
-See also the full text of
+July 23, 1997: FDI Warns Congressmen about Iranian Mujahidin, a statement about the latest Congressional letter in support of the MEK.
+See also the full text of FDI's letter to Congressional signatories.

-Links to the Department of State's Annual
+Links to the Department of State's

-terrorist group since 1995.
+international terrorist group since 1995.

 1996